 Almost all the programming languages allow you to add comments to your code.
-Interpreter doesn’t use them, they are only for people so programmers can leave notes for themselves and for other programmers.
+Comments are read only by humans - the interpreter doesn’t evaluate them.
+Comments serve as notes for those who wrote them and other developers.
 There are two types of comments in php:

 Single line comments start with

 //.
-Following any text or symbols, all of it will not be evaluated or executed.
+Whatever follows after will not be evaluated or executed.

 A comment can take up the whole line: